USS Fiske (DD-842): 1967–1980

 In October 1967, CDR James S. Brunson (USN) assumed command.
 After a few months Fiske was sent to Boston Naval Shipyard for a complete overhaul.
 She remained in the yards until May or June 1968.
 Late summer she again deployed for another Mediterranean cruise returning early in 1969.

 Fiske completed a six-month Middle East cruise July 1973 to her home port Newport, Rhode Island.
-She was then reassigned to the Navy Reserve Force, and her homeport moved to the Military Ocean Terminal, Bayonne, New Jersey (MOTBY).
+She was then reassigned to the Navy Reserve Force and her homeport moved to the Military Ocean Terminal, Bayonne, New Jersey (MOTBY).

 Fiske made many Reserve training weekend cruises from 1973 to 1976, including a 3-month Mediterranean cruise in 1974.
 Some ports visited were Naples, Barcelona, Malaga, and Rota.
 She was moored in Bayonne (New York Harbor) during the Bicentennial "Tall Ships".
 Fiske was overhauled again in 1976 and remained in the Naval Reserve force, stationed at Bayonne, New Jersey, (MOTBY).

-Transferred to Turkey on 5 June 1980.
+She was transferred to Turkey on 5 June 1980.
 Fiske was stricken from the U.S. Naval Vessel Register on 6 August 1987.

-TCG Piyalepasa (D350)
+TCG Piyale Pasha (D350)

-The ship served in the Turkish Navy as TCG Piyalepasa (D350), named after Piyale Pasha.
+The ship served in the Turkish Navy as TCG Piyale Pasha (D350), named after Piyale Pasha.
 The ship was heavily damaged when she ran aground in late 1996; she was scrapped in 1999.